Free Deck Building Software,

 Auto Google Reviews

 The moment you mark a deck job complete, the homeowner gets a one-tap review link by text.
-No copy-paste.
-No "I'll do it later."
-Most operators see their Google rating climb half a star in the first 60 days — and decks are visible from the street and the neighbor's yard, so review volume compounds with the social proof of the build itself.
+No copy-paste, no "I'll do it later."
+Decks are visible from the street and the neighbor's yard, so review volume compounds with the social proof of the finished build itself.
+Review count and recency are among the strongest local-ranking signals, and the next homeowner searching "deck builder near me" is clicking the top three Map Pack results — automating the ask after every job is one of the highest-leverage things a small deck shop can do.

 Included free, forever.